snkennedy21/azitrax/deploy/production.md

 Do not commit production secrets, tunnel tokens, API tokens, database passwords, generated `.env` files, or generated Cloudflare credential files.

-`compose.prod.yaml` defaults new production Compose projects and databases to `azitrax`.
+`vars/azitrax.yml` defaults new production Compose projects and databases to `azitrax`, and Ansible writes those values into `/srv/azitrax/.env`.
 If this host already has a PostGIS volume initialized with the old `vector` project, database, or user names, keep temporary Ansible variable overrides pointing at those old names until you migrate, or create the `azitrax` database/user and move the data before removing those compatibility overrides.

 ## Cloudflare Tunnel